-- (1) A "CASA" is a person who has been recruited, screened, selected, and trained, in accordance with Tribal and National CASA Association Standards who is being supervised and supported by a CASA program approved by the Karuk Tribe, and who has been appointed by the court as a sworn officer of the court to help define the best interests of a child or children in Tribal Court proceedings. - (2) The duty of the CASA is to represent the interests of the child, and he or she shall be a party to the proceedings and shall serve as a guardian ad litem for the child. - (3) CASA workers must be duly qualified and appointed pursuant to the CASA program guidelines and policies adopted by the Karuk Tribe prior to working on any case and receiving confidential information. - (4) The Tribal Council through its CASA Advisory committee shall adopt guidelines for the screening of CASA volunteers, which shall include personal interviews, reference checks, check of records of sex offences and other criminal records, information from the Department of Motor Vehicles, and other information as the Tribal Council deems appropriate. - (5) Each CASA is an officer of the Court, with the relevant rights and responsibilities that pertain to that role and shall act consistently with the rules of court pertaining to CASA volunteers. - (6) A court judge, associate judge, or commissioner shall swear in each CASA before beginning his or her duties.
+- (A) A "Court Appointed Advocate" is a person who has been screened, selected, and trained, in accordance with Tribal Standards who is being supervised and supported by a Tribal Court Advocate Program approved by the Tribe, and who has been appointed by the Court as a sworn officer of the Court to advocate for the best interests of the child in Tribal Court proceedings. - (B) Advocates must be duly qualified and appointed pursuant to the Advocate program guidelines and policies adopted by the Karuk Tribe prior to working on any case and receiving confidential information. - (C) The Tribe Human Resources Department adhere to strict screening of Advocates, which shall include personal interviews, reference checks, check of records of sex offences and other criminal records, information from the Department of Motor Vehicles, and other information as the Tribal Council deems appropriate. - (D) Each Advocate is an officer of the Court, with the relevant rights and responsibilities that pertain to that role and shall act consistently with the rules of court pertaining to Tribal Court Appointed Advocates. - (E) A tribal court judge, associate judge, or commissioner shall swear in each Advocate before being allowed to begin his or her duties.
+[Res.
+09-R-062 Title 1 § (10)(B), 4/30/2009.]